aws-samples/shopfloor-connectivity/docs/adapters/slmp.md

 ## SlmpSourceConfiguration

-The SLMPSourceConfiguration extends the common Source configuration with SLMP specific source configuration data.
+The SLMPSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with SLMP specific source configuration data.

 <table>
 <colgroup>